7 Tips and Tricks for Belize Over 40 Solo Travel

 With the currency exchange, electronics and no-visa required factors involved, traveling to Belize for U.S. folks is incredibly easy.
 That being said, if you a U.S. citizen wanting to travel internationally for the first time, I put Belize at the top of the list for you to try.

 Use cash to avoid any extra transaction currency exchange amounts.

 6 - Where to Stay in Belize

-Belize draws tourist of all financial means.
-You can either do it on the cheap with hostels, to bed and breakfasts and economy hotels, to posh resorts.
+Belize draws tourists of all financial means.
+You can either do it on the cheap with hostels (yes you can stay in a hostel over 40!), to bed and breakfasts and economy hotels, to posh resorts.
 Belize has it all.
 For me, where I want to stay depends on 3 things: what can I afford, how will I be getting around and how often (this is also for my safety), and what amenities I want.

 In a recent trip to Placencia, I needed a place for two weekends only but didn’t want a rental car expense.
 I wanted to be close to restaurants, bars, dive shops, and shopping, but didn’t want to risk being near any noisy, “downtown” location.
 I chose a beachside hotel that was a 5-minute taxi (or 15-minute bike ride) from Placencia Village.

 My hotel offered free airport shuttle service and free bike rentals I could use during the day.
 I chose taxi services ($10 BZE = $5 USD plus a small tip) for the evenings – it’s not recommended to walk or bike at night on Placencia Road outside of the village.
 With all of the amenities I needed, not to mention a basically private beach in the slower season of April, I paid $84 USD/night all fees included.
 Perfect for me.